jutonz/where_to/README.md

 This program tells you that they should be located in a folder called `Game of Thrones/Season 5 (2015)/`.
 Of course you can customize this to match whatever file structure you prefer.

+If you specify some more data:
+* Episode title: What a great episode
+* Episode number: 3

+The program will also tell you that the episode should be called `game.of.thrones.S05E03.what.a.great.episode.mkv`

 ## Installation

 Add this line to your application's Gemfile: